-Halos are also rounder in velocity-space than density-space, as shown previously for cluster-scale halos using both DMO simulations \citep{Kasun2005ShapesAlignments} and observations \citep{Wojtak2013HaloShapesSDSS}.
+Haloes are also rounder in velocity-space than density-space, as shown previously for cluster-scale haloes using both DMO simulations \citep{Kasun2005ShapesAlignments} and observations \citep{Wojtak2013HaloShapesSDSS}.
 Notably, the FP run mean relation asymptotes to a nearly constant value of $\sDMvel \approx 0.9$ over a mass range $\Mtwohc = 10^{9} - 10^{12} \msol$.
 Such behavior is not exhibited by the DMO runs.
 We note that the results for both shape parameters are also specific to the tensor we use to obtain the shapes (section \ref{sec:shape_def}).
 Differences in the utilized tensor may explain the fact that even in the DMO runs, our $\sDM$ values are higher than those of some previous works \citep{Bonamigo2015MilleniumHaloShapes, Vega-Ferrero2017MdplDmoHaloShapes}.

-The slopes in $\sDM - \Mtwohc$ (left column, middle panel, figure \ref{fig:shapes_summary}) show weak sensitivity to the inclusion of baryons, in agreement with previous results for cluster-scale halos \citep{Bryan2013BaryonImpactOnShapes, Henson2017BaryonEffectsBM}. \citet{Allgood2006Shapes} also quote a power-law slope of $\alpha = -0.05$ for halos of $\Mtwohc \approx 10^{12} - 10^{14} \msol$, which is steeper than our findings.
+The slopes in $\sDM - \Mtwohc$ (left column, middle panel, figure \ref{fig:shapes_summary}) show weak sensitivity to the inclusion of baryons, in agreement with previous results for cluster-scale haloes \citep{Bryan2013BaryonImpactOnShapes, Henson2017BaryonEffectsBM}. \citet{Allgood2006Shapes} also quote a power-law slope of $\alpha = -0.05$ for haloes of $\Mtwohc \approx 10^{12} - 10^{14} \msol$, which is steeper than our findings.
 However, they compute shapes within $0.3 R_{\rm vir}$ which is a significantly smaller aperture than that chosen for this work.